rayyildiz/chatbox/README.md

 1. Launch the application
 2. Enter your OpenAI API key in the designated field
 3. Type your message in the input box and press Enter
-4. View the AI's response in the chat window

 ## Configuration